Blacksheep909/SpotMicroESP32/kinematics/README.md

 ### Summary

 This code provides a foundation for controlling the robot dog's legs using inverse kinematics.
 However:
-   - The IK model doesn’t include shoulder joints, limiting the flexibility of the front legs.
+   - The IK model doesn’t include shoulder joints, limiting the flexibility of the robot.
-   - The coordinate system is rotated to match the dog's orientation, with the positive y-axis facing forward.
+   - The coordinate system is rotated to match the dog's orientation, with the positive y-axis facing forward (I intend to fix this an make the y-axis vertical).

 ### Next Steps